RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-okta/README.md

 ## OktaUserEntityProvider

 You can configure the provider with different naming strategies.
-The configured strategy will be used to generate the discovered entities `metadat.name` field.
+The configured strategy will be used to generate the discovered entities `metadata.name` field.
 The currently supported strategies are the following:

 - id (default) | User entities will be named by the user id.
 - kebab-case-email | User entities will be named by their profile email converted to kebab case.
-- strip-domain-email | User entities will be named by their profiel email without the domain part.
+- strip-domain-email | User entities will be named by their profile email without the domain part.

 ## OktaGroupEntityProvider

 You can configure the provider with different naming strategies.
-The configured strategy will be used to generate the discovered entities `metadat.name` field.
+The configured strategy will be used to generate the discovered entities `metadata.name` field.
 The currently supported strategies are the following:

 User naming stategies:

 - id (default) | User entities will be named by the user id.
 - kebab-case-email | User entities will be named by their profile email converted to kebab case.
-- strip-domain-email | User entities will be named by their profiel email without the domain part.
+- strip-domain-email | User entities will be named by their profile email without the domain part.

 Group naming strategies:

 - id (default) | Group entities will be named by the group id.
 - kebab-case-name | Group entities will be named by their group profile name converted to kebab case.

+Make sure you use the OktaUserEntityProvider's naming strategy for the OktaGroupEntityProvider's user naming strategy.

 Example configuration: